nvriese1/UW-Madison-Thesis-Research/README.md

 ## Overview

-Portfolio of machine learning-focused data science projects completed during the Springboard Data Science Career Track curriculum.
+Portfolio of materials produced during research at the University of Wisconsin-Madison Department of Geoscience in pursuit of my M.S.
+Hydrology degree.
-Contents primarily include well-annotated Jupyter notebooks showcasing predictive modeling techniques in Python and SQL which leverage real-world datasets.
+Contents primarily include the final thesis draft and associated visualizations relating to flow and heat exchange modeling in a highly-realistic fractured rock model domain for the purpose of constraining geothermal efficiency at various surface roughnesses.

 ![Flow Channeling COMSOL](/Assets/flowchanneling.png)